vlang/vtl/README.md

 - Data Structures that can easily be passed to C libraries
 - Powerful linear algebra routines backed by VSL that uses LAPACKE and OpenBLAS.

-* * *
+In the docs you can find a complete [Numpy vs Vnum comparison](./docs/NUMPY_COMPARISON.md)

+## Installation

+Because we use CV for linking VSL with many libraries, it is not enough to use the so convenient `v install` _or_ `vpkg get` functionality for installing VSL.
+First we need to install some dependencies in order to have VSL working as expected.

+### Install dependencies (optional)

 We use VSL as backend for some functionalities and VSL links with existent libraries written in C and Fortran, such as OpenBLAS and LAPACK.
 These existing libraries have been fundamental for the development of high-performant simulations over many years.
 We believe that it is nearly impossible to rewrite these libraries in native V and at the same time achieve the same speed delivered by them.

-## Installation

-## Install VNUM locally

-Because we use CV for linking VSL with many libraries, it is not enough to use the so convenient `v install` _or_ `vpkg get` functionality for installing VSL.
-First we need to install some dependencies in order to have VSL working as expected.

-### Install dependencies

 VNUM requires VSL's OpenBLAS and LAPACKE wrappers.
 If you wish you to use vnum without these, the `vnum.num` module will still function as normal.